Silent-Watcher/note-app-api/readme.md

 1. **Check for `Authorization` header**:
    - No header → `next()` (allow).
 2. **Verify `accessToken`**:
-   - **Valid** → respond `403 Forbidden` with `{ code: "FORBIDDEN", message: "Authenticated users cannot access this endpoint." }`.
+   - **Valid** → respond `403 Forbidden` with `{ code: "FORBIDDEN", message: "Authenticated users cannot access the login or register endpoints." }`.
    - **Expired or invalid** → `next()` (treat as unauthenticated).

-> **Frontend Note:** Before each request, the front end should avoid attaching an expired or invalid access token.
+> **Frontend Note:** Before each request, the front end should avoid attaching an expired or invalid access token**.
 If it’s expired, trigger the refresh flow instead of sending it to the server.

 This ensures only valid active sessions are blocked, while expired tokens let users re-login or register.